 Examples of environmental initiatives

 Robust corporate governance systems are in place across the Apax ESG group.
-Almost all companies have a code of conduct and/or a code of ethics which guides their business activities.
-All companies have anti-corruption/anti-competition processes in place which are monitored regularly.
-Portfolio companies that are new to Apax or which have historically had less focus on governance are actively encouraged to adopt appropriate codes and processes.
+Virtually all companies have a code of conduct and/or a code of ethics which guides their business activities.
+Portfolio companies that are new to Apax Funds’ or which have historically had less focus on governance are actively encouraged to adopt appropriate codes and processes.